balamsoft/next-mail/README.md

 |-------------------------|--------------------------------------------------------------|
 |message-id               |A string that identifies the email received across the world. |

-When an email is sent only one message is sent to each different domain instead of one message per recipient.
+When an email is sent only one message is sent to each different domain instead of one message per receiver.
-The list of different domains can be obtained by looking at the recipients (from, to, cc, bcc) in the email.
+The list of different domains can be obtained by looking at the receivers (from, to, cc, bcc) in the email.

 For example, when an email is sent as follows: